RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 Some exploits can not be compiled statically.

 For example: Exploits that are shared object .so files and which the vulnerable program needs to load during runtime.
 It is not possible to cross-compile them: The .so files heavily depend on the ABI of the target system.

+It's easier to find a system that is similar to the target system and compile there.

 ### Targeting aarch64